Free shipping on domestic orders over £40

-Virabhadrasana, otherwise known as Warrior, is one of the most powerful moves you will come across in yoga.
-Not only for your body but for your mind too.
-The warrior sequence can be practiced by all yogis from beginners to the most experienced.
-There are three main versions of Virabhadrasana, all of which stretch the chest, lungs, shoulders, neck, belly, and groin.
-As well as, strengthening the thighs, calves, and ankles.
+Virabhadrasana, otherwise known as Warrior, is one of the most powerful moves you will come across in yoga, not only for your body but also for your mind.
+All yogis can practice the warrior sequence from beginners to the most experienced.
+There are three main versions of Virabhadrasana, all of which stretch the chest, lungs, shoulders, neck, belly, and groin, and strengthen the thighs, calves, and ankles.

-To practice this, start by standing with your feet hip-width apart.
+To practice this move, begin by standing with your feet hip-width apart.
 Then step one foot back and place it on the ground.
 Ensuring your hips are square and facing forward and that your front leg is at a 90-degree angle.
-Once you are comfortable to reach your arms up, touch your palms together and look up to the sky.
+Once you are comfortable to reach your arms up, touch your palms together, and look up to the sky.

-Whilst in Warrior I, you should feel a stretch in the shoulders, neck, arms, and legs.
-While at the same time, you are opening the chest to create more space for deeper breathing.
+While in Warrior I, you should feel a stretch in the shoulders, neck, arms, and legs.
+At the same time, you are opening the chest to create more space for deeper breathing.
 This pose improves balance and tones the legs, abdomen, and arches of the feet.

-Warrior II stretches the groin, shoulders, chest, and lungs.
-As well as stimulating the abdominal organs and increasing blood circulation around the body.
-Plus it releases tension in the lower back and strengthens the legs and ankles.
+Warrior II stretches the groin, shoulders, chest, and lungs, stimulating the abdominal organs, and increasing blood circulation around the body.
+Plus, it releases tension in the lower back and strengthens the legs and ankles.

-Moving on from Warrior II, shift your weight on to your front leg, keeping it straight.
-Lean forward and extend your back leg, so your body from hands to toes are parallel to the floor.
-Make sure to keep your back straight and arms stretched out above your head.
+Moving on from Warrior II, shift your weight onto your front leg, keeping it straight.
+Lean forward and extend your back leg, so your body from hands to toes is parallel to the floor.
+Make sure to keep your back straight and your arms stretched out above your head.
 Gaze down a few inches in front of your toes, keeping your neck long.

 Warrior III can reduce unwanted fat from around the hips and stomach.
 This pose can be very beneficial if you suffer from sciatica since the lengthening down the spine is therapeutic.

-Begin in Warrior II, twist your front hand so your palm faces upwards.
-Lift your front arm up to the ceiling, at the same time slide your back arm down your back leg.
+Begin in Warrior II, twist your front hand, so your palm faces upwards.
+Lift your front arm up to the ceiling while sliding your back arm down your back leg.
 Lengthen your side, lift your chest and take a slight backbend.
-Raise your head up to look at your hand, if you have any neck issues keep your gaze down to your back foot.
+Raise your head to look at your hand; if you have any neck issues, keep your gaze down to your back foot.

 If you are a beginner, concentrate on lifting your chest rather than the backbend.
-Reverse Warrior is a variation of Warrior II, designed to give your body a deeper stretch through the torso, legs, groin, and waist.
+Reverse Warrior is a Warrior II variation, designed to give your body a deeper stretch through the torso, legs, groin, and waist.

-This pose relieves any lower back pain that you may be experiencing whilst strengthening your lower body.
+This pose can relieve any lower back pain that you may be experiencing while strengthening your lower body.
 Another benefit to the reverse warrior is that it boosts the blood circulation around your body.

 These powerful warrior poses can be added to any yoga sequence during your practice or practiced on there own.
-Whilst all yoga poses are beneficial to you, these work all the body from your head, right down to your feet.
-Overall, they increase balance throughout your body and mind.
-Enabling you to release any negative thoughts and feel the strength in your body.
+While all yoga poses are beneficial, these work all the body from your head, right down to your feet.
+Overall, they increase balance throughout your body and mind, enabling you to release any negative thoughts and feel your body’s strength.